 Therapies and Technology

 The Middlesex Hospital Cancer Center radiation oncology team offers the most advanced treatment in a caring, compassionate environment.
-Our highly skilled, board-certified physicians and professionals are fully equipped to administer the following therapies, and are available to discuss the particulars of any technique or technology included in your treatment plan.
+Our highly skilled, board certified physicians and professionals are fully equipped to administer the following therapies, and are available to discuss the particulars of any technique or technology included in your treatment plan.

 Intensity-Modulated Radiation Therapy (IMRT)

-Middlesex Hospital Cancer Center is one of only five cancer treatment facilities in Connecticut to offer Novalis Tx® Linear Accelerator technology for IMRT therapy, which provides unprecedented accuracy in pinpointing tumors to deliver more precise, higher doses of radiation with less damage to the surrounding tissue.
+Middlesex Hospital is proud to offer two of the newest, most advanced forms of intensity-modulated radiation therapy available.
+The Middlesex Hospital Cancer Center is one of only five cancer treatment facilities in Connecticut to offer Novalis Tx® Linear Accelerator technology for IMRT therapy, which provides unprecedented accuracy in pinpointing tumors to deliver more precise, higher doses of radiation with less damage to the surrounding tissue.

 Image-Guided Radiation Therapy (IGRT)